The Restoration of the Lion and Unicorn Sculptures of St George’s, Bloomsbury

-Until the last 40 years, Hawksmoor himself was not given the recognition he deserved, but the World Monument Fund in Britain has taken up his cause, and has drawn attention to the plight of St George's by putting it on its list of 100 most endangered sites.
-Following a donation of $5 million from the estate of the American benefactor and Anglophile Paul Mellon, and matching funding from the Heritage Lottery Fund, a much deserved restoration of the entire church is underway.
+Until the last 40 years, Hawksmoor himself was not given the recognition he deserved, but the World Monument Fund in Britain has taken up his cause, and has drawn attention to the plight of St George’s by putting it on its list of 100 most endangered sites.
+Following a donation of $5 million from the estate of the American benefactor and Anglophile Paul Mellon, and matching funding from the Heritage Lottery Fund, a much deserved restoration of the entire church has been completed.

 The tower and steeple of St George’s is one of Hawkmoor’s most inspired dramatic and theatrical designs.
 It is based on the Roman author Pliny the Elder’s description of the Mausoleum of Halicarnassus (Bodrum, in Turkey) One of the Seven Wonders of the Ancient World, it was famed for its superb sculptures and friezes, fragments of which are now on display in the British Museum, a stone’s throw away from the church.